 - Gradual loss of weight even with a good appetite.

 - Limping, especially after periods of rest.

-Osteoarthritis usually affects dogs’ back legs but can affect their front legs as well.
+Osteoarthritis usually affects dogs’ back legs but can also affect their front legs.
 As arthritis progresses, your dog may be unable to use one or more limbs.

 One of the most common causes of a dog limp is hip dysplasia.
-Hip dysplasia is developmental arthritis that usually affects large dog breeds with deep and narrow pelvises.
-Affected by this condition are breeds like German shepherds, Golden and Labrador Retrievers, Rottweilers and Dobermans.
+Hip dysplasia is developmental arthritis usually affecting large dog breeds with deep and narrow pelvises.
+This condition affects breeds like German shepherds, Golden and Labrador Retrievers, Rottweilers, and Dobermans.